The Martial Compendium 5E

 Requires: A Lance, Pike or Spear.

 When you take the Attack Action, you can declare one of your attacks an Impale.
-On a hit, you add the superiority die to the attack's damage roll, and if the target is normal sized or smaller, it must make a Strength saving throw.
+On a hit, if the target is Large sized or smaller, it must make a Strength saving throw.
 On a failed save, it gains the Grappled condition as you impale it.
 While impaled, you can forgo an attack as part of the Attack Action to Shove the creature 5 feet.
-Each time you do so, you may move along with it, and the impaled creature takes Piercing damage equal to your Strength modifier.
+Each time you do so, you may freely move along with it, and the impaled creature takes Piercing damage equal to 1d4 + your Strength modifier.

+As long as you have a creature impaled, you are prohibited from attacking normally with that weapon.
 You can freely choose to end the effect on your turn.
-It also ends if you move more than 5 feet away from the creature.
+It also ends if you move more than 5 feet away from the impaled creature.

 Interpose Shield